-- Taking appropriate steps to support children with medical conditions. - Where necessary, making reasonable adjustments to include children with medical conditions into lessons. - Administering medication, if they have agreed to undertake that responsibility. - Undertaking training to achieve the necessary competency for supporting children with medical conditions, where the support may be emergency in nature, e.g. Calling an ambulance or (if trained and consenting) administering Epipens. - Familiarising themselves with procedures detailing how to respond when they become aware that a child with a medical condition needs help - Referring students to the Health and Wellbeing Lead if they have any concerns about a student's health. - Referring students to the Safeguarding team if they have any concerns about a child or young person's health or wellbeing. - Being aware of the potential for students with medical conditions to have special educational needs (SEND.) - Referring students with medical conditions who are finding it difficult to keep up with their studies to the Health and Wellbeing Lead.
+- Taking appropriate steps to support children with medical conditions. - Where necessary, making reasonable adjustments to include children with medical conditions into lessons. - Administering medication, if they have agreed to undertake that responsibility. - Undertaking training to achieve the necessary competency for supporting children with medical conditions, where the support may be emergency in nature, e.g. Calling an ambulance or (if trained and consenting) administering Epipens. - Familiarising themselves with procedures detailing how to respond when they become aware that a child with a medical condition needs help - Referring students to the Health and Wellbeing Lead if they have any concerns about a student's health and log this on CPOMS. - Referring students to the Safeguarding team if they have any concerns about a child or young person's health or wellbeing and log this on CPOMS. - Being aware of the potential for students with medical conditions to have special educational needs (SEND.) - Referring students with medical conditions who are finding it difficult to keep up with their studies to the Health and Wellbeing Lead and log on CPOMS.